 François Makandal d.
 1758 was most likely enslaved in Africa and taken to the French colony of Saint-Domingue (today’s Haiti) in the first half of the eighteenth century.
-He was an influential figure on a plantation in the Northern district of Limbé owned by Lenormand Demesi before he lost a hand or arm to a sugar press, was made to herd cattle, became a maroon and then returned to poison people and animals in a campaign of resistance for anywhere between six and twelve years.
+He was an influential figure on a plantation in the northern district of Limbé owned by Lenormand Demesi before he lost a hand to a sugar mill and the mechanized drums or rollers that process sugar cane.
+He was demoted in the hierarchy of labor on the plantation and made to herd cattle, but instead, he became a maroon or fugitive of the plantation who may have poisoned thousands of the colony’s people and animals in a campaign of resistance for anywhere between six and eighteen years.
 He was executed by fire on January 20, 1758 in Cap-Français (Cap-Haïtien) and swore that he would not burn in the flames but transform into a snake, fly, or other natural form.
 Though he died thirty-three years before the 1791 Vodou ceremony of Bois Caïman that many believe initiated the Haitian Revolution, the events took place on and in the mountains surrounding the plantation where Makandal was enslaved, and he is regarded as an important historical and spiritual figure whose appearance presaged these events.
-(Cont.)

 He, his name, and the word have been traced to a number of West African coastal locations and traditions.
 In a 1788 voyage of the Caribbean that includes notes on illness in St. Domingue, he is called le nègre de Mezurade (the negro from Cape Mesurado or Montserrado, Liberia).
 C.L.R.
 James’ The Black Jacobins (1938), says he was a “negro from Guinea” (according to Carolyn Fick (1990), a broad term for the West Coast of Africa) and the greatest chief among 3,000 living in many “bands of free men” in the mountains (James 20-1).
 In the 1750s, he was called “the old man of the mountain” (Rodriguez 2007).
 There are any number of spellings in use across the texts, including Macandal, Macandale, Mackendal, Makandale, and Mackandal.